deathaplenty/OoS-MinimalSwordSlashes/MSSRoute.md

 This dungeon is the same as any% up until Oumai.

 ### Miniboss: Oumai
 Oumai isn't difficult to kill without sword.
 It's just slow.
-When one of the oumai begin to pop up, drop a bomb at your feet, wait for a moment, pick up the Oumai, then drop it on the bomb.
+When one of the Oumai begin to pop up, drop a bomb at your feet, wait for a moment, pick up the Oumai, then drop it on the bomb.
 Continue this until you win.
 It will take at least 6 bombs.